yii-tools/forms/docs/awesome-forms.md

 ## Creating a form model

-To create a form, you need to create a class that extends the `AbstractFormModel::class`.
-The `AbstractFormModel::class` give a set of methods to create a form.
+To create a form model, you need to create a class that extends the `Yii\FormModel\AbstractFormModel::class`.

 ```php
 <?php